2010 Notre Dame Fighting Irish football team: USC

 On a rainy Southern California night, the Trojans' Joe Houston kicked a 45-yard field goal to give USC a first quarter lead.
 The second quarter, however, belonged to the Irish, as QB Tommy Rees completed a pair of 1-yard pass touchdowns to Michael Floyd and Duval Kamara, with Kamara's coming just before the half.
 David Ruffer missed the extra point on the second touchdown.

-In the third quarter, the Trojans kicked a field goal and Mitch Mustain ran in for a 1-yard touchtown, which was aided by a Notre Dame fumble.
+In the third quarter, the Trojans kicked a field goal and Mitch Mustain ran in for a 1-yard touchdown, which was aided by a Notre Dame fumble.
 Joe Houston's 37-yard field goal gave the Trojans a fourth quarter lead.
 But Notre Dame came back with a 5-yard rush touchdown by Robert Hughes to give the Irish the lead back and the game.
 Notre Dame finally ended USC's streak of consecutive victories, which dated back to 2001.
 USC's attempt to come back was stopped by a Notre Dame interception at the one-yard line.